 Multiple Del Monte and Kwik Trip Cyclospora lawsuits have been filed by the national food safety law firm Pritzker Hageman.
-Cyclospora attorneys Ryan Osterholm, Lindsay Lien Rinholen and Brendan Flaherty have filed three lawsuits on behalf of clients sickened in the outbreak linked to Del Monte vegetable trays sold at Kwik Trip and others stores.
+Our Cyclospora attorneys have filed three lawsuits on behalf of clients sickened in the outbreak linked to Del Monte vegetable trays sold at Kwik Trip and other stores.

 Cyclospora is a parasite that causes food poisoning symptoms that can last 70 days if treatment is not successful.
 A recall has been issued for the Del Monte vegetable trays containing broccoli, cauliflower, carrots and dill dip which were sold in clear plastic clamshell containers.

 Pritzker Hageman filed a Cyclospora lawsuit on behalf of a Minnesota woman sickened in this outbreak on June 12, 2018.
 According to the lawsuit, she purchased a Del Monte vegetable tray for lunch at a Kwik Trip in St. Charles, Minnesota on May 26, 2018.
 A few days later, she began suffering the symptoms of a Cyclospora infection including severe diarrhea, fatigue and abdominal cramping.
 Her symptoms continued and worsened she saw a doctor and was diagnosed with cyclosporiasis.
 She was prescribed Bactrim, an antibiotic, to treat her infection continued to suffer symptoms and was unable to return to work.